 Learning Communities Benefits

-Students in Learning Communities and First-Year Interest Groups at SLU have an incredible opportunity to build study groups, participate in additional academic and social opportunities, develop peer mentor relationships, and create lasting friendships with people who share similar interests.
+Students in Learning Communities at SLU have an incredible opportunity to build study groups, participate in additional academic and social opportunities, develop peer mentor relationships, and create lasting friendships with people who share similar interests.
 Each year, nearly half of first year students decide to join a learning community - don't miss out!

 What are the benefits of joining a Learning Community?